The Cat in the Hat: Other media

-In 1997, the book was made into a Living Books adaptation for the PC.
+In 1997, the book was adapted into a Living Books adaptation for personal computers.
+A video game based on the book was released for PlayStation and Game Boy Advance in 2004.

-A video game for Xbox, PlayStation 2, Game Boy Advance, and Microsoft Windows, based on the 2003 film, was published in the same year.

-A video game for PlayStation and Game Boy Advance, based on the original children's book, was released in 2004.

 In 2009, the Royal National Theatre in London created a stage version of the book, adapted and directed by Katie Mitchell.
 It has since toured the UK and been revived.

 Seussical, a musical adaptation that incorporates aspects of many Dr. Seuss works, features the Cat in the Hat as narrator.
 The musical received weak reviews when it opened in November 2000, and closed less than six months later.

 Universal Islands of Adventure includes a dark ride called The Cat in the Hat, based on the book, which opened in 1999.
 Voices were performed by John Rust as the Cat, Corey Burton as the fish, Corey Padnos as the boy, and Sandy Fox as Thing One and Thing Two.